 A Buckingham Palace spokesman said the decision was made "after careful consideration".

 But the Queen made an exception for Anne's husband Vice Admiral Sir Tim, her two youngest grandchildren, and her Cambridge great-grandchildren George, Charlotte and Louis.

 The move has been seen as a snub to Harry and Meghan, who quit the monarchy two years ago, and to Andrew, who was cast out of the institution over his civil sexual assault case.

 Harry and Meghan are still expected to travel to the UK for the Jubilee festivities, along with their children Archie and Lili.

 It will be the first time they have brought their family to the UK since leaving for the US in 2020.

 A spokeswoman for the couple said they were "excited and honoured" to attend the celebrations.

 How to watch Trooping of the Colour 2022

-The ceremony will be broadcast live on BBC One and on iPlayer on Thursday, 2 June.
+Thursday's ceremony will be broadcast live from 8am on BBC One and on iPlayer.